Erow4/Probability--Card-Game--Ride-The-Bus/README.md

 -----

-### Defining the Stradegies (for Optimal Guess):
+### Defining the Strategies (for Optimal Guess):
 - $A$: Red/black always has a 50\% success rate (By the uniformity and symmetry of the Deck Model assumption).
 Choose the guess with a bernoulli distribution (with p=0.5) since you might as as well just flip a coin.
 - $B$: Guess “higher” if more higher cards remain, guess “lower” if more lower remain.
 A tie will be broken uniformly.
   - **NOTE: Equals count as incorrect.**
 - $C$: Guess “between” if more remaining cards lie strictly between $r_{\min},r_{\max}$, else guess “outside”.
 A tie will be broken uniformly.
   - **NOTE: Endpoints will count as outside**.
 - $D$: Guess the modal remaining suite.
-This is a greedy stradegy.
+This is a greedy strategy.
 Look at the remaining 49 cards, guess the suit with the highest remaining frequency (the mode).
   - While the impact of this is often inconsequential to the result, it is an extra step that I honestly did for fun just to squeeze out more accuracy by continuing to condition on the given information.
   - *Exploring the Extreme Case:* All three cards drawn from events A, B, and C have the same suit.
 There is a 22/425 (~5.176\%) probability of this happening.
 However, if it does happen, then we already know 3 cards (23\%) of that suit are already on the table.
 Thus, we know that we have 10 of those cards left in the remaining deck (which can be reformulated such that 10/49=~20.41\% are the same suit as what's on the table).
 We also know that the other three suits each make up 13/49(~26.53\%).
 This proves that guessing one of the three suits that have 13 cards still left in the main deck will beat a uniform (1/4=25%) guess -- and WILL DEFINITELY beat guessing the depleted suit.